RiyazAryan/Titanic_data_DV/README.md

 ## ✅ Next Steps
 - Use insights from this EDA to build a **classification model** (e.g., Logistic Regression) in Week 2.

----

-> 🎓 Part of a structured 8-week Machine Learning roadmap for internship preparation.